Parliament of the United Kingdom: Relationship with the Government

 Although the House of Lords may scrutinise the executive through Question Time and through its committees, it cannot bring down the Government.
 A ministry must always retain the confidence and support of the House of Commons.
 The Lower House may indicate its lack of support by rejecting a Motion of Confidence or by passing a Motion of No Confidence.
 Confidence Motions are generally originated by the Government to reinforce its support in the House, whilst No Confidence Motions are introduced by the Opposition.
 The motions sometimes take the form "That this House has [no] confidence in His Majesty's Government" but several other varieties, many referring to specific policies supported or opposed by Parliament, are used.
 For instance, a Confidence Motion of 1992 used the form, "That this House expresses the support for the economic policy of His Majesty's Government."
 Such a motion may theoretically be introduced in the House of Lords, but, as the Government need not enjoy the confidence of that House, would not be of the same effect as a similar motion in the House of Commons; the only modern instance of such an occurrence involves the 'No Confidence' motion that was introduced in 1993 and subsequently defeated.

 Many votes are considered votes of confidence, although not including the language mentioned above.
 Important bills that form part of the Government's agenda (as stated in the Speech from the Throne) are generally considered matters of confidence.
 The defeat of such a bill by the House of Commons indicates that a Government no longer has the confidence of that House.
-The same effect is achieved if the House of Commons "withdraws Supply," that is, rejects the budget.
+The same effect is achieved if the House of Commons "withdraws Supply", that is, rejects the budget.

 Where a Government has lost the confidence of the House of Commons, in other words has lost the ability to secure the basic requirement of the authority of the House of Commons to tax and to spend Government money, the Prime Minister is obliged either to resign, or seek the dissolution of Parliament and a new general election.
-Otherwise the machinery of government grinds to a halt within days.
-The third choice – to mount a coup d'état or an anti-democratic revolution – is hardly to be contemplated in the present age.
-Though all three situations have arisen in recent years even in developed economies, international relations have allowed a disaster to be avoided.

 Where a prime minister has ceased to retain the necessary majority and requests a dissolution, the sovereign can in theory reject his or her request, forcing a resignation and allowing the Leader of the Opposition to be asked to form a new government.
 This power is used extremely rarely.
 The conditions that should be met to allow such a refusal are known as the Lascelles Principles.
 These conditions and principles are constitutional conventions arising from the Sovereign's reserve powers as well as longstanding tradition and practice, not laid down in law.